 Members/owners might include other LLCs, corporations, individuals, and foreign entities.
 There can’t be greater than one active LLC with a similar name in the same state.
 For federal tax purposes, an LLC can be considered a corporation or partnership, or be overlooked as an entity separated from the owner.
 LLCs also offer the ability to choose from multiple taxation options, such as being taxed like a Sole Proprietorship or being taxed like an S-Corporation.
 An LLC can be also organized as a professional limited liability company (PLLC) or a limited company (LC)

 If an LLC hires employees, it needs to get a tax ID number.
-IRS-EIN-TAX-ID can help the LLC get the tax ID number on the same day it applies.
+The IRS can help the LLC get the tax ID number on the same day it applies.
 The company will just apply online and give it a couple hours for the EIN number to be confirmed.
 If an LLC has multiple owners, a single representative of the LLC must be named responsible for obtaining a Tax ID Number on behalf of the LLC.
-In other words, the LLC may have multiple owners, but there can be only one Responsible Party obtaining the federal Tax ID Number for an LLC.
+In other words, the LLC may have multiple owners, but there can be only one responsible party obtaining the federal Tax ID Number for an LLC.

 A trust is a legal entity that is created under state law and is taxed under federal law.
 It can be created to perform one act or a series of acts.
-All types of trusts including conservatorships, custodianships, guardianships, irrevocable trusts, revocable trusts and receiverships.
-Trusts needs to file an IRS tax ID application.
-Even if the applicant created trusts before, IRS-EIN-TAX-ID can get the paperwork done correctly and quickly because one incorrect entry can result for the application to be rejected.
+All types of trusts including conservatorships, custodianships, guardianships, irrevocable trusts, revocable trusts, and receiverships.
+Trusts need to file an IRS tax ID application.
+Even if the applicant created trusts before, the IRS can get the paperwork done correctly and quickly, because one incorrect entry can result in the application being rejected.

 Nonprofit or tax exempt companies include limited liability companies, trusts, corporations, and unincorporated associations that succeed as tax exempt status with the Internal Revenue Code (IRC) 501 as discussed in Publication 557.
 Nonprofit organizations include employee associations, private foundations, public charities, educational organizations, state-chartered credit unions, veteran's organizations, child care organizations, business leagues, and teachers' retirement fund association.

-An organization that unincorporated with not less than two members is typically classified as a partnership for federal tax purposes if it entails trade, financial operation, business, or venture, and divides its profits.
+An organization that unincorporated with no less than two members is typically classified as a partnership for federal tax purposes if it entails trade, financial operation, business, or venture and divides its profits.
 A joint undertaking only to share expenditures isn’t a partnership.
-For instance, a co-ownership of property sustained and rented unless the co-owners deliver services to the tenants would not be classified as a partnership.
+For instance, a co-ownership of property sustained and rented, unless the co-owners deliver services to the tenants, would not be classified as a partnership.

 A corporation is a legal entity established by a charter granting it certain legal powers, rights, privileges, and liabilities.
-It can be established by a person or group of people with a charter from the state's secretary of state.
+It can be established by a person or group of people with a charter from the state's Secretary of State.
 After a corporation is created, it becomes its own entity and generally has an indefinite lifespan.
-Corporations can includes S corporations, personal service corporations, real estate investment trusts (REIT), regulated investment conduits (RIC), and settlement funds
+Corporations can include S corporations, personal service corporations, real estate investment trusts (REIT), regulated investment conduits (RIC), and settlement funds